apache/brpc/docs/cn/getting_started.md

 ## valgrind: 3.8+

-baidu-rpc detects valgrind automatically (and registers stacks of bthread).
+brpc detects valgrind automatically (and registers stacks of bthread).
 Older valgrind (say 3.2) is not supported.

 # Track instances

-We provide a program to help you to track and monitor all baidu-rpc instances.
-Just run [trackme_server](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/tree/tools/trackme_server/) somewhere and launch need-to-be-tracked instances with -trackme_server=SERVER.
+We provide a program to help you to track and monitor all brpc instances.
+Just run [trackme_server](http://icode.baidu.com/repo/baidu/opensource/brpc/files/master/tree/tools/trackme_server/) somewhere and launch need-to-be-tracked instances with -trackme_server=SERVER.
 The trackme_server will receive pings from instances periodically and print logs when it does.
 You can aggregate instance addresses from the log and call builtin services of the instances for further information.